Memyer/Real-Time-Cryptocurrency-Price-Analysis-and-Visualization-Pipeline/README.md

 - **Bitcoin Data Points**: 5 time-series records
 - **Visualizations**: 2 charts (intermediate + final)

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🙏 Acknowledgments

 - **CoinMarketCap**: For providing comprehensive cryptocurrency API data